Accessible, affordable and helpful tools have been designed to help value, measure and steer investment in walking

 This is further compounded in least developing countries, especially in Africa, where there are major data gaps and transport planning is usually focused on road building for high volume transport.
 But the success of high volume passenger transport is dependent on people being able to access that transport and in cities all over the world, that means safer, more attractive and direct walking routes to stops and stations.

-Walk21 is continue to develop tools to help improve the understanding of the true value of walking and its contribution to realising the Sustainable Development Goals and the Paris Agreement for climate.
-As well as the tools listed here Walk21 is currently developing a new methodology for quantifying the benefits within projects so countries and cities, funders and communities can consistently identify and measure successful policies and practices.
+Walk21 continues to develop tools to help improve the understanding of the true value of walking and its contribution to realising the Sustainable Development Goals and the Paris Agreement for climate.
+As well as the tools listed here, Walk21 is currently developing a new methodology for quantifying the benefits within projects so countries and cities, funders and communities can consistently identify and measure successful policies and practices.

-We know that this is especially urgent for least developed countries, where many millions of people already walk, so they can do so in safety, and build inclusive societies while managing carbon emissions.
-But the benefits of a consistent approach will benefit walkers everywhere.
+We know that this is especially urgent for least developed countries where many millions of people already walk, so they can do so in safety, and build inclusive societies while managing carbon emissions.
+The benefits of a consistent approach will benefit walkers everywhere however.

 The Walkability.app is a tool designed by Walk21 supported by Alstom Foundation and in partnership with CEDEUS Catholic University of Chile.
 It aims to engage communities all over the world to share their walking experiences and invite local and national authorities to respond to their concerns to that every walk is safe, accessible and welcoming.